-In past articles we’ve talked about the potential of “The Internet of Things” (IoT) which is notion that all the objects around us can be enabled with the tiniest of microchips that can easily gather information and communicate with “the internet”.
+In past articles, we’ve talked about the potential of “The Internet of Things” (IoT) which is the notion that all the objects around us can be enabled with the tiniest of microchips that can easily gather information and communicate with “the internet”.
 What makes IoT possible today is the miniaturization of electronic devices such as the small MEMs chips being produced by mCube which can detect motion and will enable “The Internet of Moving Things”.
-Companies such as Propeller Health with their smart inhalers, Proteus with their grain sized sensors embedded in prescription pills, and emicroCHIPS with their “wireless drug delivery” are all exciting startups helping to enable “The Internet of Things” in the medical industry.
+Companies such as Propeller Health with their smart inhalers, Proteus with their grain-sized sensors embedded in prescription pills, and emicroCHIPS with their “wireless drug delivery” are all exciting startups helping to enable “The Internet of Things” in the medical industry.
 One technology that will enable IoT to achieve strong growth in adoption going forward, especially in the FMCG space, is that of printed electronics.

 Printed electronics is a 2-dimensional printing technology in which electronic circuitry can be applied to a variety of substrates such as plastic film or labels.
 This should not be confused with “3D printed electronics” which would involve printing a 3D object while simultaneously embedding the electronic circuitry within the object.
 One company that claims to be the industry leader in printed electronics and the only publicly traded pure play in printed electronics today is Thinfilm (OTCMKTS:TFECF).